 When Lucky Longo first walked into a barber shop to get her short hair clipped and shaped, she was turned away.
 Barber shops tend to be run by men for men, and just as salons tend to be a hangout for ladies, the barber shops tend to be a hangout for manly men and dudes.
-Which usually results in a very gender divided place on both ends of the spectrum that most people don’t think about, including owners who don’t think to exclude anyone when cultivating the culture inside of their salon or shop.
+Which usually results in a very gender-divided place on both ends of the spectrum that most people don’t think about, including owners who don’t make a conscious decision to exclude anyone when cultivating the culture inside of their salon or shop.

-So, when thinking hair - which is a very defining part of everyone - it’s just taking a moment to step back and look at the vibe of a hair establishment.
-All of those years ago, after being turned away for a cut, Lucky left the barber shop confused.
+So, when thinking hair - which is a defining part of most people’s appearance - it’s just taking a moment to step back and look at the vibe of a hair establishment.
+All those years ago, after being turned away for a cut, Lucky left the barber shop confused.
 She had short hair.
 Wasn’t a barber a specialist in cutting short hair?

-Being turned away was the genesis for the seed for A Lucky Cut, the quietly cool, “good vibes” barber shop on Main Street near the library you probably always wonder about but have never walked into because it is very seriously reserved as an appointment only, one-on-one establishment.
+Getting turned away was the genesis for the seed of an idea to open A Lucky Cut, the quietly cool, “good vibes” barber shop on Main Street near the library.
+You may have wondered about the shop as you wandered by, but have never walked into because it is very seriously reserved as an appointment only, one-on-one establishment.

-Maybe Edgy Hair Cuts And A Barber Concept Intimidates You
+Maybe Edgy Hair Cuts And A Barber Concept Intimidate You

 Meet Lucky Longo, Creator and Owner of A Lucky Cut

 We’re going to let Lucky take it from here, in a Q&A style interview.
 Her voice is pretty real and her spoken word good to read, so you’ll be able to absorb it direct, not sliced and diced in quotes.